berntb/attorg/README.md

 + Date/time handling.

-Presently supported commands
+Supported key chars commands
 ----------------------------

 These commands are implemented now, more or less completely.

 Not all are "real" Emacs/Org Mode.
 E.g. Ctrl-K removes a Headline directly.
 Ctrl-Return stops editing of a block text field.
-And so on.)
+And so on.

 #### Diverse: